Inland (Jars of Clay album): Critical reception

+Writers at the Phantom Tollbooth described the album as a "brilliant artistic statement" and "a new bencharmk".
+Although it may not quite match some of the beauty of The Long Fall Back to Earth, it is still a "melody-fuelled work, rich in lyrical imagery," with songs "meld together to create story".

-Calvin Moore of The Christian Manifesto felt that "Inland offers what has always made this a great band: thoughtful, honest, hard-pressed questions, lyrics that present the beautiful struggle, and music that draws the listener into the longing for more."
-In addition, Moore noted that "Jars of Clay still makes stellar music", and he told that "A little consistency in a world full of inconsistency is never a bad thing."
-At Louder Than the Music, Jono Davies evoked how the release "is full of hit after hit".
-Julia Kitzing of CM Addict told that she was "not hearing strong references to their faith."
-At The Christian Music Review Blog, Jim Wilkerson stated that "If you are looking for a collection of songs that will not only be satisfying to the ears, but also make you think, then I am sure Inland will do the trick."
-Rob Snyder of Alpha Omega News graded the album an A, which he affirmed "Good luck finding vertical lyrics but I do love the intelligence of the lyrics; words to make you think without any one dropping f-bombs or relaying on tried and trite tirades", yet he called this "Strong stuff and worthy of your attention."
+Calvin Moore of the Christian Manifesto felt that "Inland offers what has always made this a great band: thoughtful, honest, hard-pressed questions, lyrics that present the beautiful struggle, and music that draws the listener into the longing for more".
+In addition, Moore noted that "Jars of Clay still makes stellar music", and he said that "a little consistency in a world full of inconsistency is never a bad thing".

+At Louder Than the Music, Jono Davies said that the release "is full of hit after hit".
+Julia Kitzing of CM Addict said that she was "not hearing strong references to their faith".
+At the Christian Music Review Blog, Jim Wilkerson stated, "f you are looking for a collection of songs that will not only be satisfying to the ears, but also make you think, then I am sure Inland will do the trick."
+Rob Snyder of Alpha Omega News graded the album an A and said, "Good luck finding vertical lyrics but I do love the intelligence of the lyrics; words to make you think without any one dropping f-bombs or relaying on tried and trite tirades."